pybamm-team/pybamm.org/content/teams.md

 PyBaMM follows the [all-contributors](https://allcontributors.org/) specification to list contributions beyond just code (ideas, bug reports, adding documentation, maintenance, examples, and more).

-For the full list, see the [PyBaMM repository](https://github.com/pybamm-team/PyBaMM#-contributors) on GitHub.
+For viewing various types of contributions (financial support, bug reports, ideas), see the [PyBaMM repository](https://github.com/pybamm-team/PyBaMM#-contributors) on GitHub.
 Contributions of any kind are welcome!

 {{< /notice >}}